leno12/GSoC2020/index.md

 # Implement new OAuth Provider and refactor Google Sign-In
 As a participant of the Google Summer of Code 2020 I helped Catrobat to implement new OAuth Provider (HWIOAuthBundle) and refactor Google Sign-In.
 I also added a support for Facebook and Apple Sign in.
-The process of logging in should be now much easier for the user if they have already existing accout on some other platform like Google, Facebook, Apple.
+The process of logging in should be much easier for the users if they have already existing accout on some other platform like Google, Facebook, Apple.
 ## Contribution
 I divided my work in the  followinf 4 steps.
 ### Step 1 - Choose OAuth Provider